 Working with us

-Our staff are employed under the Public Service Act 1999 and are subject to the terms and conditions of employment as specified in the ACCC’s Enterprise Agreement 2011-2014.
+Our employees are engaged under the Public Service Act 1999 and are subject to the terms and conditions of employment as specified in the ACCC’s Enterprise Agreement 2011-2014.

 We offer attractive rewards and benefits to eligible employees, including: